 Yes, you can get a break on your insurance by putting a fire sprinkler system in your home.
 The State of Texas has passed a law requiring insurance companies to give rate reductions to homeowners who have installed sprinklers in their homes.
 Check with your agent for the amount of discount.
 There are many other great reasons to put sprinklers in your home.
 Call the Fire Prevention Division at (972) 941-5261 for more information.

 Open flame cooking devices, charcoal, and other similar devices used for cooking shall not be located or used on combustible balconies, decks, or within 10 feet of combustible construction.
 These devices may be used if the balcony or deck is fire sprinkled and allowed by the apartment management.

 Yes.
-Plano Fire-Rescue hosts one Citizens Fire Academy each year, usually in the early part of the year.
-Applications can be obtained by calling 972-941-7159 or emailing firstname.lastname@example.org.
+Plano Fire-Rescue hosts two Citizens Fire Academy classes each year in the spring and fall.
+Classes fill up quickly so be sure to follow our social media platforms (Facebook / Twitter) and get your application in as soon as possible.
+Applications can be obtained by calling 972-941-7159 or emailing email@example.com.

 No, Plano Fire-Rescue does not host parties of any kind at the Plano fire stations.

 If a party is held at another location (restaurant, park or home) the children may visit the fire station for a safety tour.
 Because Plano crews remain in-service and ready to respond to emergency calls, no part of the party (decorations, gifts or refreshments) may be brought into the fire station for the tour.

 At this time neither Plano Fire-Rescue nor the Plano Police Department check or install child safety seats at fire stations or police stations.

 CLICK HERE for a flyer with the most up-to-date information regarding help with car seat installation.